RockefellerArchiveCenter/rockarch.org/resources/about-the-rockefellers/john-d-rockefeller-sr.md

 ## The Standard Oil Company

-JDR’s stake in the oil industry increased as the industry itself expanded, spurred by the rapidly spreading use of kerosene for lighting.
+JDR's stake in the oil industry increased as the industry itself expanded, spurred by the rapidly spreading use of kerosene for lighting.
 In 1870 he organized The Standard Oil Company with his brother William, Andrews, Henry M. Flagler, Steven V. Harkness, and others.
 It had a capital of $1 million.

 By 1872 Standard Oil had purchased nearly all the refining firms in Cleveland, plus two refineries in metropolitan New York.
 Before long the company was refining 29,000 barrels of crude oil a day and had its own cooper shop manufacturing wooden barrels.
 It also had storage tanks with a capacity of several hundred thousand barrels of oil, warehouses for refined oil, and plants for the manufacture of paints and glue.